My Automated Content Pipeline

 Generate Post Copy

 GatedVoice DNA: Writing style compliance.
-Every sentence checked against banned phrases, em dash rules, paragraph length limits, and contraction requirements.Brand Standards: Brand identity and platform formatting.
-Correct naming, hashtag order, account selection, link placement, the no-duplicate rule, and the no-repost rule.Internal.
-AI writes platform-specific text for every clip: LinkedIn descriptions with inline links, YouTube titles and descriptions, TikTok captions, X copy under 280 characters with hashtags.
-Drafted into the week's upload-prep doc and emitted as the -c argument to each posts:create call in Stage 5.
+Every sentence checked against banned phrases, em dash rules, paragraph length limits, and contraction requirements.
+The anchor video script also follows the simplified video-script standard ('a sharp business owner who isn't a marketer').Brand Standards: Brand identity and platform formatting.
+Correct naming, hashtag order, account selection, link placement, and the no-repost rule.Internal.
+AI writes platform-specific text for the anchor and every Short: LinkedIn descriptions with inline links, YouTube titles and descriptions, TikTok captions.
+Drafted into the week's upload-prep doc and passed as the copy argument to each Postiz posts:create call in Stage 4.

 •Every external URL pointing back to professorleads.com is UTM-tagged per the convention in reference/skills/brand-standards/SKILL.md (utm_source, utm_medium, utm_campaign=w{N}-{theme}, utm_content).
 Effective W20.